Bonviniv/Multiplayer-Snake-Game-in-Java-Concurrency-and-Remote-Player-Support/README.md

 # PCD
-The project is a distributed, concurrent game called Snakes, inspired by the classic Snake game.
-Automatically controlled snakes compete for prizes on a board.
-The focus is on concurrency, coordination, and network programming for remote players.
-The game is developed using Java
+The project involves developing a distributed, concurrent game called Snakes, based on the classic Snake game.
+The snakes are controlled automatically, competing to capture prizes on a board.
+The game emphasizes coordination and concurrency, and in its second phase, introduces network programming for remote players.
+The project is implemented in Java